 Charminar is the major landmark of this Nizam city of Hyderabad.
-The two words of Urdu, Char and Minar are combined together as Charminar which means four pillars.
+The two words of Urdu, Char, and Minar are combined as Charminar which means four pillars.
 Built by Sultan Muhammad Quli Qutb Shah in 1591 AD is situated on the east bank of Musi River.

 This historical Masjid or mosque is a true representation of Islamic architecture.
-This long standing edifice glitters like a gold during night.
+This long-standing edifice glitters like gold during the night.